danielmahon/mongoose-forms/README.md

 # Mongoose Forms

-A form library for Mongoose ODM using Handlebars templates and node validator
+A form templating and validation library for Mongoose ODM using Handlebars templates and node validator

 ## Installing